paraspell/xcm-tools/packages/assets/README.md

 ## Information

 This package serves as a `core` component for both `@paraspell/sdk` and `@paraspell/sdk-pjs` and is `automatically` installed as a `dependency`.
 The package on its own offers functionality that can be imported separately and be used in front-end applications.
+It allows to retrieve asset data from compatible Parachains.
+Users can retrieve details like `asset decimals`, `registered assets on particular Parachain`, `check if the asset is registered on Parachain` and more.

 ## Implementation

-This package serves to retrieve asset data from compatible Parachains.
-Users can retrieve details like `asset decimals`, `registered assets on particular Parachain`, `check if the asset is registered on Parachain` and more.

 ### Install package